Anandp146/Ecommerce/README.md

+# Welcome to Strapi!

+Strapi is a versatile headless CMS that enables developers to rapidly build APIs and manage content with ease.
+This README.md file serves as a quick reference guide to get you started with Strapi.

-# 🚀 Getting started with Strapi
+## 🚀 Getting Started

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.
+Strapi comes equipped with a robust Command Line Interface (CLI) that simplifies project setup and management.
+Here are some key commands to kickstart your journey:

 ### `develop`

-Start your Strapi application with autoReload enabled.
-[Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop)
+Launch your Strapi application with autoReload enabled for seamless development.
+For more details, check the [documentation](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop).

 ```
 npm run develop